Designit: Reimagining the Wellness Industry post-pandemic

 Research

 As part of our primary research, my team and I conducted surveys and interviews with both consumers (Students, Working individuals, Workin parents, Homemakers) and service providers (Salons, spas, Health/Fitness facilities, Influencers) to understand market trends before and during COVID-19.
-Insights include:

 Research Themes